Motorcycle Insurance Buying Guide

 Some providers may also consider how often you use your motorcycle (e.g. daily vs. occasional use) and where you store your bike (people who store their bikes outside or on the street sometimes pay higher premiums).

-Florida’s motorcycle insurance premiums are among the most expensive in the country, due in large part to the high rate of motorcycle collision in this state.
+This is due in large part to the high rate of motorcycle collision in this state.
 For that matter, most forms of auto insurance are costly in Florida — driver safety statistics in The Sunshine State are generally abysmal.

 Studies show that Florida bikers typically pay between $40 and $150 per month for liability insurance, though that range can fluctuate considerably from one policy to the next.
 Additional coverage can also increase those costs.